MuhammedZohaib/My-Second-Brain/Probability and Statistics/Statistics.md

 * **Deterministic** -> Outcome is Certain
 * **Probabilistic** -> Outcome is Uncertain

-*Inference Means Draw Concolusion.*
+*Inference Means Draw Conclusion.*

 # Types of Statistics:
 1. **Descriptive Statistics:**
-The Branch of statistics that deals with collection, arrangments, summerization and the transaction of data.
+The Branch of statistics that deals with collection, arrangements, summerization and the transaction of data.

 2. **Inferential Statistics**
 The Branch of statistics that deals with a sample data to draw a conclusion about the population.

 ## Population:
-The collection of things having atleast one common chracteristics is known as Population.
+The collection of things having at least one common characteristic is known as Population.

 ## Sample:
 A Subset or part of a population selected for study is known as a sample.

 ## Representative Sample:
-A sample that possess all the chracteristics of a population is known as a representative sample.
+A sample that possess all the characteristics of a population is known as a representative sample.

 A sample that represents the characteristics of the population as closely as possible is called a representative sample.